Understanding ESOS and tax implications in Malaysia

 Automating repetitive tasks and introducing self-service portals empower people to take control of simple tasks, like booking their own leave, accessing payslips and updating contact details.
 By optimising the user experience with easy-to-use applications, simplified central logins and cloud-based systems, your employees will be able to immediately access and update their data from anywhere, at any time.

 And, of course, having platforms in place to enable collaboration is crucial.
 Make sure you are set up for what Google refers to as “collaboration equity“.
-That is, ensuring everyone can contribute and communicate equally, regardless of location, role, experience level, language or device preference.
+That is, ensuring everyone can contribute and communicate equally, regardless of location, role, experience level, language, or device preference.

 2. Prioritise wellness